forumone/GSAHackahon/README.md

 ## Approach - Design Pool

 ###Human-Centered Design

-insert content
+As Forum One sought to build a tool that not only met the criteria of the Product Owner, but also the needs of end users, we employed various human-centered design techniques.
+During the first few sprints, our [design team](https://github.com/forumone/18F#team-and-labor-categories---design-pool) insert content

 [Insert 750 words, covering use of Personas, Usability Tests, Scenarios, Use Cases, Open Source Front End Tools, interactive approach]